Header image courtesy of @lemonadeweekend (Instagram)

 Poise Coffee, Shop 3, Golden Phoenix Court, 1–2 St Stephen’s Lane, Sai Ying Pun | (+852) 9883 9461

 Just a stone’s throw away from Victoria Park is Superhooman, a community café nestled within the maze of Tin Hau eateries.
 It may well be that you’ll accidentally stumble into this quaint coffee shop while exploring the neighbourhood.
 Bathed in light and textured walls, its minimalistic décor is amplified by a lively wall of hanging plants, marrying a concept of industrial ruggedness with the calm of nature.
-Health and wellness is the focus of their menu, with dishes like Super Salmon Poke Rice Bowl ($98) and Quinoa Chicken Salad ($88) spotlighted.
+Health and wellness is the focus of their menu, with dishes like the salmon poké rice bowl ($98) and quinoa chicken salad ($88) spotlighted.
 Four-legged friends are welcome, too, though you’ll definitely want to keep their house-blend coffees to yourself—its notes of fruit and crisp flavour are irresistible.

 Superhooman, G/F, 16 Tsing Fung Street, Tin Hau | (+852) 9181 1193

-Buried deep in the basement levels of Landmark is Hypebeans, a coffee experience that isn’t quite “brand-new,” but a renewed interest in this well-kept secret has recently been reignited through the magic of social media.
+Buried deep in the basement levels of Landmark is Hypebeans, a coffee experience that is not quite “brand new,” but a renewed interest in this well-kept secret has recently been reignited through the magic of social media.
 Positioned as a community-friendly space where all can gather to build lasting relationships, we take it to mean that coffee snobs are highly welcome here to discuss their views on the blessed bean.

-Their menu is short and sweet, with a focus on espresso-based drinks as well as more original creations like the Spiced Espresso Yuenyeung ($55) and Ovaltine Espresso ($52), which have been making the rounds on social feeds.
+Its menu is short and sweet, with a focus on espresso-based drinks as well as more original creations like the spiced espresso yuenyeung ($55) and Ovaltine espresso ($52), which have been making the rounds on social feeds.
 Simple benches allow for a sit-down experience to enjoy your artisanally crafted beverages in-between high-end browsing.
-If you’re curious as to why Hypebeans seems to sound so much like, well, Hypebeast, it’s because this coffee shop is actually the first communal venture launched by the popular contemporary fashion and streetwear publication, who roped award-winning barista Sawada Hiroshi into curating their beverages and beans.
+If you’re curious as to why Hypebeans seems to sound so much like Hypebeast, it’s because this coffee shop is actually the first communal venture launched by the popular contemporary fashion and streetwear publication, which roped award-winning barista Sawada Hiroshi into curating their beverages and beans.

 Hypebeans, Shop B30, B/F, Landmark, 15 Queen’s Road Central, Central